GeyserMC/GeyserDiscordBot/README.md

 # How to run
 - Download the latest build from the CI ([here](https://ci.opencollab.dev/job/GeyserMC/job/GeyserDiscordBot/job/jda/lastSuccessfulBuild/artifact/target/GeyserBot.jar))
 - Configure a `bot.properties` file based on the example
-- Start the bot with `java -jar GeyserBot.jar`
+- Start the bot with `java -jar GeyserBot.jar` or put the systemd unit file into `/etc/systemd/system/` and `sudo systemctl daemon-reload && sudo systemctl enable --now geyserbot`